Meet our test prep experts.

 My name is Shana Ginsburg, Esq., Founder and President of Ginsburg Advanced Tutoring.
 I received a BA in Public Policy and English, and a teaching certification, from Duke University.
 I worked as a high school English teacher before attending University of Maryland School Law to study school law and trial advocacy.
-During my entire academic and professional career, I have tutored standardized tests, helping students in the bottom and top percentiles to overcome anxiety-inducing obstacles to their test success.
+During my entire academic and professional career, I have tutored students who under-perform on standardized tests, helping students in the bottom and top percentiles to overcome anxiety-inducing obstacles to their test success.

 I graduated from GW Law School in 2016 and I'm a recently licensed attorney in Washington, D.C.
 I love tutoring because as a first generation attorney, I understand the difficulties of navigating through standardized exams and the importance of an understanding tutor and mentor to help along the way.

 During law school, I participated in the school's mentorship program and tutored students in several courses.
 Prior to law school, I taught at Better World Foundation, an Egyptian organization that offered free English classes in poverty stricken areas.
 Through these experiences, I have learned how to tutor students with varied backgrounds and learning styles.

 ANIQUA BOKHARI, ESQ.

 GRE VERBAL INSTRUCTOR

 Hello, my name is David and I love using numbers (math/statistics/computer simulation, etc.) to understand social events.
 This means I have to understand both the subject matter being examined and the techniques used for the examination, which is the reason for my expertise in both the social sciences and in mathematics.
 I am quite willing to work outside the box when it helps students understand the material, such as using a bicycle wheel to explain sine waves or Legos to improve reading comprehension.